spontarelliam/drill_tap_organizers/README.md

 # drill_tap_organizers
-drill and tap organization trays made in OpenSCAD
+Drill and tap organization trays designed in OpenSCAD and intended for 3D printing.